Women are a vital force in Charlotte’s entrepreneurial ecosystem.

 “It really creates a pathway for entrepreneurs to not have to do that extra work.
 Instead, they can create space for growth,” she said.
 “I like to see people grow.
 It’s what drives me.”

 There’s also a lot to be learned on the mentor side, particularly as part of the INCLT Venture Mentoring Service, said Joanna Beck, founder and CEO of Beck Insights.
-Mentors are pulled together into teams to offer advice and information, and Beck said the insight she’s gained as a result of listening in on those conversations has been vital to her and her business.
+Mentors are pulled together into teams to offer advice and information.
+Beck said the insight she’s gained has been vital to her and her business.

 “Anyone who has mentored understands that you’re bringing a lot of value, but you’re getting so much more out of it personally,” Beck said.